erigones/esdc-docs/user-guide/maintenance/update.rst

 .. note:: If you are using Danube Cloud Enterprise Edition, you should have received the update.key/update.crt files with your :ref:`compute node license <node_license>`.
     In case you haven't received the update key and certificate please contact ``license@erigones.com``.

-.. note:: If you are using Danube Cloud Community Edition -key and -cert parameters can be omitted from the
+.. note:: If you are using Danube Cloud Community Edition, -key and -cert parameters can be omitted from the command line.

 Updating Compute Nodes